Defence in an Independent Scotland

-- The Royal Navy has a total of 13 frigates and six destroyers, a reduction from its combined fleet of 33 back in 2000.
+- The Royal Navy has a total of 13 frigates and six destroyers, a reduction from its combined fleet of 33 in 2000.
 Promises on 13 new Type 26 and Type 31 frigates have failed to materialise.
 Type 45 destroyers had faulty engines and will require costly refitting.
 2 Aircraft carriers have been commissioned, but there are no planes to fly from them, and their refuelling ships can’t keep up.
 Warships are to lose anti-ship missiles and be left only with guns, due to cost cutting.
-Just 3 warships patrol Britain’s 7,000-mile coastline – this has proved ineffective 20 times in a single year.
+Just 3 warships patrol the UK’s 11,000-mile coastline – this has proved ineffective 20 times in a single year.
+The mainland of Scotland has 6,160 miles of coastline.
 The flagship HMS Ocean is to be axed to save costs after spending £65million on upgrading the vessel a year ago.

 - 20% cuts in MoD properties in Scotland have been announced: despite previous assurances from Better Together: the naval base in Rosyth, Fort George, Glencorse and Redford Barracks, Craigiehall Barracks, Kinloss, Meadowforth and Forthside Barracks are all to close down.
 These houses could be used to alleviate housing shortages in Scotland – instead, the proceeds will drain away to London.
 Commando Battery Royal Artillery will be relocated from Arbroath to Plymouth.